 Unexpectedly meeting Joe Strummer of The Clash… I was at Universal Studios Hollywood covering a radio station interview with then clients Joe Walsh and Brian Setzer.
 While walking down the CityWalk corridor, I look behind me and see Joe Strummer with his family.
 “Aren’t you Joe Strummer?”
 “I am, indeed,” he said.
 He wasn’t there for anything else, other than taking his family out.
 He was good friends with Brian and was ecstatic to hear he was there…

 Watching my nine-year-old son being led to center stage by Mark Volman (The Turtles featuring Flo & Eddie) for the encore performance at a Happy Together 2012 show.
-If you can’t have fun with Mark, Howard Kaylan, Micky Dolenz and the others on this tour, then you don’t know how to have fun.
+If you can’t have fun with Mark, Howard Kaylan, Micky Dolenz and the others on this tour (which has included Mark Lindsay, Chuck Negron, The Buckinghams) then you don’t know how to have fun.
 Great show.
 Great guys.
+A year or two later, I take my son to a special Happy Together performance for an AARP convention and realize that we’re standing with three pretty cool Gary’s… Lewis, Puckett and U.S. Bonds.

 Any concert with my wife and kids!